mdb/mdb.github.io/content/blog/2023-05-31-using-the-gh-dash-cli-extension.md

 ### Features of note

-* the bold PRs are open non-draft PRs
+* open, non-draft PRs are displayed in the bold
-* the muted PRs have are draft PRs, merged PRs, or closed PRs (as indicated by their icon)
+* draft PRs, merged PRs, or closed PRs (as indicated by their icon) are displayed in non-bold muted text (or hidden entirely, depending on configuration)
-* the PRs are ordered by activity, so I can keep up with any ongoing relevant discussion on closed/merged PRs
+* PRs are ordered by activity, so I can keep up with any ongoing discussion on closed and merged PRs
 * additional icons represent details like code review status, required status checks, etc.
 * `?` toggles a help panel showing `gh-dash`'s supported key commands